-Helpful Hint: use a proper Rose fertilizer for best results and don’t splash water on the leaves.
-Roses are heavy feeders and require a water soluable fertilizer like PEI fish fertilizer or other water soluable every three weeks.
+Use a proper Rose fertilizer for best results and don’t splash water on the leaves.
+Roses are heavy feeders and require a water soluble fertilizer like PEI fish fertilizer or other water soluble every three weeks.
 Always make sure that the liquid goes right to the root.
 This is good info for any plant!
-Top dressing would be much better and we recommend this as roses are heavy feefers.
+Top dressing would be much better and we recommend this as roses are heavy feeders.
 The proper roses food suggested is made specifically for roses and contains the necessary trace elements needed by the plant to perform well.

 Floribundas/Austins are continuous bloomers.
 Add a handful of Epsom Salts every 2-3 weeks.
 Apply on the drip line.

 Climbing /Rugosa/Minature/Hedging roses blooms on old wood.
 If you prune in the spring you will have no flowers that season.